selwynpolit/d9book/book/blocks.md

 ### Blocks shouldn't talk to the router, NodeRouteContext and friends should

-While it is possible for blocks to talk to the router, you can't always count that they will be on a meaningful route i.e. are they being displayed on a node?
+While it is possible for blocks to talk to the router, you can't always count on them being on a meaningful route i.e. are they being displayed on a node?
 So we should use context definition in the block annotation like this:

 ```php
 /**